+Permanent Deacons in the United States, n.178 j).
-• The Archdiocese requires that all Church personnel undergo criminal background checks as part of their employment at a parish or school or in any special ministry of the Archdiocese.

-• The Archdiocese requires that all volunteers who interact on a regular basis, or are involved in a retreat or field trip (even one time) with children or young people are required to submit to a background check.

-• Background checks are also required for all who are in formation at Saint Francis Seminary.

-• For men studying for the priesthood or diaconate, in-depth personal interviews are conducted and extensive background checks, and federal and state criminal background checks, and psychological testing are required.
+- The Archdiocese requires that all Church and school personnel undergo criminal background - checks as part of their employment at a parish or school or in any special ministry of the Archdiocese. - Diocesan clergy have criminal background checks conducted prior to ordination and on a regular five-year cycle. - The Archdiocese requires that all volunteers who have contact with minors are required to submit to a background check as part of the safe environment certification process. - Background checks are also required for all who are in formation at Saint Francis Seminary or in the permanent diaconate formation program. - For men studying for the priesthood or diaconate, in-depth personal interviews are conducted and extensive background checks, and federal and state criminal background checks, and psychological testing are required.